softsys4ai/visualization/README.md

 Useful Resources:
 1. [TikZ and PGF](https://texample.net/) are TeX packages for creating graphics programmatically
 2. [Altair](https://altair-viz.github.io/) is a declarative statistical visualization library for Python, based on [Vega](http://vega.github.io/vega) and [Vega-Lite](http://vega.github.io/vega-lite), and the [source](http://github.com/altair-viz/altair) is available on GitHub.
+An introduction of Altair is available here, [Exploratory Data Visualization with Vega, Vega Lite, and Altair](https://www.youtube.com/watch?v=SFMZw6KcoBg).